grain-lang/grain-lang.org/src/constructs/boxes.md

 ## On the subject of Boxes

-Boxes can be used for adding a mutable property to an immutable data structure, like a tuple or list, but `let mut` should be preferred for creating mutable value bindings.
+Boxes can be used for adding a mutable property to an immutable data structure, like a tuple or a list. `let mut` should be preferred when creating mutable value bindings.

 ## Syntax